Cruise Ship Tour Schedule

 "Lovely, lovely people.
 The tour took us up the mountain and stopped off at several local beauty spots to take photos.
 We then went down to the beach for more photos and finally to the shop for some authentic Samoan snacks which were absolutely lovely (especially the breadfruit chips!)
 Our tour guides were an absolute delight to be around and were also knowledgeable and helpful.
 They persevered with their efforts to teach us some Samoan words, even though most of us we so old we couldn’t remember much of it, but they spent whole day with smiles on their faces.
 We would recommend these guys to anyone visiting Pago Pago and when they say they are the best, they very probably are!
 Faafetai!" -Craig Ward

-Custom Private Tours
+Custom Private Tours (Cruise ship tours subject to availability)

 Are you considering a trip to American Samoa but don't know where to start?
 Look no more!